cwackerfuss/slash-compose/README.md

 ## Features

-- Define commands either synchronously or later on
+- Define commands either synchronously or later on.
-- Initialize the library on any `input` or `textarea`
+- Initialize the library on any `input` or `textarea`.
-- Tab to execute valid command
+- Tab to execute valid command.
+- Positions cursor correctly after a command is executed.
-- Define command parameters with flexible regex matching
+- Define command parameters with flexible regex matching.
 - Optionally update any text in the input area -- you're not limited to only operating on the slash command and its parameters!
 - Override the change handler to trigger your own behavior.